 At the end of the day, one of a parent’s key responsibilities is to provide their children a solid education.
 Taking things a step further by creating generational wealth with a 529 plan is another benefit.
 It means you’ve adopted a Legacy Retirement Philosophy to help your descendants succeed.

-Recommendation: Get affordable term life insurance to protect your family.
+Get affordable term life insurance to protect your family.
 The easiest way to check the best rates is to visit PolicyGenius.
 After you fill out your needs, you’ll get competitive quotes from qualified carriers.
 PolicyGenius shines a light on the opaque life insurance pricing practice so you can save.

 For more nuanced personal finance content, join 100,000 others and sign up for the free Financial Samurai newsletter.
 I’ve been writing about personal finance since 2009.
+Using A 529 Plan For Generational Wealth Transfer Purposes is a Financial Samurai original post.